What happens next? Information for kids about separation and divorce

 If a judge decides it is not safe for you to visit, you may not be able to see this parent for a while.
 This is done for your protection.

-Will you have to see an abusive parent if you are afraid?
+Will you have to see a parent who has been violent if you are afraid?

 If you have to go to court

-If you are a victim or you witnessed the violence you may have to go to court and tell the judge what happened.
-If this happens you will likely go to the courthouse a few days before you testify*.
-Someone at the court house will explain what will happen when you talk to the judge and will give you support.
+If a parent hurts you or you know that a parent hurt someone else in the family, you may have to go to tell a judge what happened.
+If so, you will meet with someone who will explain what will happen when you talk to the judge and will give you support.

 - You can ask someone to call "911" for you.

 - As soon as you can, write down what happened or draw a picture of it.
 Speak as openly as you can about what has happened.